 After some time, user adoption will inevitably go through the roof once users become accustomed to the platform.
 At that point, you will see growth, and we can relate first-hand with our own adoption of Teams at Rencore.

 Furthermore, business users are adopting a self-service approach initiated by Microsoft, and are empowered to build solutions using Power Automate and Power Apps, and build groups, which also leads to sprawl and orphaned resources.
 Consequently, this can also create unpredictable costs and a lack of security overview.

 Microsoft 365 growth can rapidly spin out of control, and that is when you need assistance managing Office 365 at scale.

 Scaling Microsoft 365 Governance with Rencore

 Our research is continuing to grow.
-In our latest governance webinar: How to stay in control of Office 365 in 2020, which you can catch up on demand if you have time, we had a live demo of our Rencore Governance software, which is currently in closed beta.
+In our latest governance webinar: How to stay in control of Office 365 in 2020, which you can catch up on demand if you have time, we had a live demo of our Rencore Governance software.
 Participants could view and feedback first-hand on what policies they would find helpful when automating their governance efforts.